pixelpoems/silverstripe-search/README.md

 ### Enable Virtual Element Indexing

-If you use Virtual Elements from DNADesign and you want to index the Conected Data for this element you can add the following Extension to the base "ElementVirtual" Class, this will handle the default indexing with the "Linked Element" Data.
+If you use Virtual Elements from DNADesign and you want to index the Connected Data for this element you can add the following Extension to the base "ElementVirtual" Class, this will handle the default indexing with the "Linked Element" Data.